padmakarPi/ibis-poc-demo/docs/implementation/TextEditor.md

 - By default showAttachment false.

 ### 37. enterKeyFunc(callback, optional):-
-- This prop is especially for vchat web app for on click functionality of enter key.
+- This prop is used for on click functionality of enter key.